margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 ## Putting all together

-We are all most done.
-As final step we will configure the self hosted runner for a test repo.
+We are almost done; next we configure the self-hosted runner for a test repo.
 First we create a test repo in [GitHub](https://github.com/new).
 In case you are using a runner and GitHub cannot find any runner that could run the workflow the build will directly fail.
-Since the scalable runners only create a runner once a event is received and remove the runners ofter an idle time we have by default no candidate runners registered.
-For the time being we have a work around.
-Just register a runner for the repo (or org) which we never will use, and start.
-The registered runner will avoid the workflow will directly fail.
-Be-aware the this runner will be removed by GitHub after 30 days.

-Go to your repo settings (or org settings), select actions and choose "Add runner".
-Run the provided instruction for you OS, as name provide some descriptive name as "dummy".
+Since the scalable runners only create a runner once an event is received and remove the runners after an idle time, there are no candidate runners registered by default.
+For the time being we have a work around: register a runner for the repo (or org) which we will never use, and start that runner.
+The registered runner will prevent the workflow from failing.
+Be aware that the this runner will be removed by GitHub after 30 days.
+To add this runner, go to your repo settings (or org settings), select actions and choose "Add runner".
+Run the provided instruction for your OS and give it a descriptive name such as "dummy".
 In case you provided the terraform module extra labels, provide them here as well.

 ![register-runner](register.png 'Configure a dummy.')